 It’s called “Long duration Th2 low/mast cell high with remodeling“, asthma.

-Per Dr Wenzel, even though I don’t have the usual markers of inflammation present in my large airways (high Th2 response) normally seen in severe asthmatics, she believes I do have an inflammatory process going on, but probably a different type and in a different location… more than likely in my smaller airways.
+Per Dr Wenzel, even though I don’t have the typical markers of Th2-high inflammation (ie,high levels of eosinophils, neutrophils, exhaled Nitric Oxide, etc), she believes I do have Th2 inflammation, but probably a different type and in a different location… more than likely in my smaller airways.
 I also a massive amount of mast cells in my larger airways, which is only seen in people with very severe asthma.